Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Training with Limited Samples

 where $\widebar{\boldsymbol{y}} \in \mathbb{R}^{N_p L}$ is the concatenated ground truth across $N_p$ training sequences, and $\widebar{\mathbf{X}}_{\mathrm{res}} \in \mathbb{R}^{M \times N_p L}$ is the concatenated reservoir states matrix.
-The availability of only finite number of labeled training data samples leads to the conundrum of \emph{model selection}.
-In the context of reservoir computing and specifically echo state networks, the model selection problem translates to selecting an optimum value for the reservoir size $M$, i.e., the number of poles such that the test loss is minimized without selecting an excessively large reservoir size that may lead to overfitting.
-Therefore, a penalty term is usually added to the ``training loss'' to compensate for overfitting and arrive at an appropriate \emph{model size}.
-The Akaike Information Criterion (AIC)~\cite{Akaike1998} is a well-known criterion that penalizes large model sizes.
-The main result of the AIC-based model selection criterion can be written as
+The availability of only a finite number of labeled training data samples leads to the well-known issue of \emph{model selection}.
+In the context of ESNs, this translates into selecting an optimum reservoir size $M$ such that the test loss is minimized while avoiding an excessively large reservoir size that may lead to overfitting.
+The Akaike Information Criterion (AIC)~\cite{Akaike1998} is a well-known model selection criterion that penalizes large model sizes.
+The main AIC result can be written as

-where $p_{X,Y}(x,y;\alpha)$ denotes the true unknown joint distribution with parameter $\alpha$ from which the input-output sample pairs are generated, i.e., the unknown LTI system. $p_{X,Y}(x,y; \beta_m, W_m)$ denotes the joint distribution generated by the ESN model with parameters $\{\beta_m \}$ and $\{W_m \}$ and $D(p||q)$ denotes the Kullback-Leibler (KL) divergence between two probability distributions $p(\cdot)$ and $q(\cdot)$.
-Since we cannot observe the true distribution $p_{X,Y}(x,y;\alpha)$ in practice and are limited to observing only a finite number of input-output samples from the unknown LTI system, we only have access to the empirical distribution $\widehat{p}_{X,Y}(x,y;\alpha)$.
-With this setup, the argument of the LHS of Eq.~\eqref{eq:AIC_equation} is representative of the test loss, while the argument of the first term on the RHS of Eq.~\eqref{eq:AIC_equation} is representative of the training loss computed using a finite number $N_p$ of input-output pair sequences, for which we have derived a scaling law as a function of $M$ in Theorem~\ref{thm:training_loss_scaling_law}.
-The second term on the RHS $\frac{M}{N_p}$ represents the penalty imposed by the AIC.
-Therefore, for the purpose of order analysis of the model selection problem, we can write
+where $p_{X,Y}(x,y;\alpha)$ denotes the true unknown joint distribution with parameter $\alpha$ from which the input-output sample pairs are generated, i.e., the unknown LTI system. $p_{X,Y}(x,y; \beta_m, W_m)$ denotes the joint distribution generated by the ESN model with parameters $\{\beta_m \}$ and $\{W_m \}$ and $D(p||q)$ denotes the Kullback-Leibler (KL) divergence between two probability distributions with PDFs $p(\cdot)$ and $q(\cdot)$.
+Since we cannot observe the true joint distribution $p_{X,Y}(x,y;\alpha)$ in practice and only observe a finite number of input-output samples, we only have access to the empirical joint distribution $\widehat{p}_{X,Y}(x,y;\alpha)$.
+Thus, the argument of the LHS of Eq.~\eqref{eq:AIC_equation} is representative of the test loss, while the argument of the first term on the RHS of Eq.~\eqref{eq:AIC_equation} is representative of the training loss computed using a finite number $N_p$ of input-output pair sequences, for which a scaling law as a function of $M$ has been derived in Theorem~\ref{thm:training_loss_scaling_law}.
+The second term on the RHS $\frac{M}{N_p L}$ represents the overfitting penalty imposed by the AIC.
+Combining this observation with the result of Theorem~\ref{thm:training_loss_scaling_law}, we get

 With this relationship, we can derive an order for the optimum reservoir size $M^{*}$ which minimizes the test loss $\mathcal{L}_{\text{test}}$.
 This is obtained by first setting

 Solving this, we can obtain an order of magnitude for the optimum reservoir size $M^{*}$ as